-Transfer Students with a Full Year of College Credit
+Undergraduate Transfer Students with a Full Year of College Credit

-For students who have at least a full year of successful college experience as demonstrated by at least 25 transferable semester credit hours earned following high school graduation, a course-by-course assessment will still be done.
+For students who have at least a full year of successful college experience as demonstrated by at least 25 transferable semester credit hours earned following high school graduation, a course-by-course assessment will be done.
 However, if the year was spent in normal pursuit of a baccalaureate degree in an accredited baccalaureate institution, courses of a general education nature taken in a discipline will count for a Houghton Integrative Studies requirement in that discipline even if the equivalent course taken at Houghton College would not so count.
 (E.g., courses in World Literature or World Civilization would meet Houghton’s requirements for Culture: Literature, or Culture: History.)

 Junior Transfers from Four-Year Baccalaureate Institutions